Betta fish are awesome! We all know that. Their unique personalities and their beautiful aesthetics have made them a very popular pet.

 This four-gallon acrylic aquarium is stronger and lighter than glass.
 The material also offers a clearer view of your fish.

-The top of the tank is designed to hide the waterline, creating a seamless view.
 Not only that but the lid is also hinged, allowing you easy access for feeding and maintenance within the tank itself.
 The lid should stay secure as it is fastened magnetically.
 The two-piece lid is silicone sealed to help reduce water evaporation.

 At 4 gallons this tank may only be large enough for your Siamese fighting fish alone.
 The airline that comes with the tank is built-in to the bottom of the tank which prevents it from detracting from the overall look.